German Pupil Courses

 Showing opportunities tagged with Politics

-Please note: the application process is currently closed.
+Please note: The application process is currently closed.
 The courses usually take place between mid-July and end of August every year.
-The application process for 2018 will open in mid-January.
-The deadline for applications is 1 March 2018.
+The application process for 2019 will open in January 2019.

 What are the German Pupil Courses?

 The German Pupil Courses are two-week courses in Germany for UK pupils studying German.
 There are three courses every summer for 12 pupils and one accompanying teacher each.
 The courses are run by the Pädagogischer Austauschdienst (PAD), which is the German governmental institution in charge of international education at school level and works to develop and promote international co-operation at school level.
 The courses are administered in the UK by UK-German Connection.
 They are a fantastic opportunity for pupils to get first-hand experience of German life and culture and improve their German language skills at the same time.

 Who can take part?

 - are currently in year 12 (England, Wales) / year 13 (Northern Ireland) / S5 (Scotland)